joyfuluj/UBC-Forum/README.md

     Unregistered Users:
         MAJOR:
-            - Allow seperate forums for different clubs.
-            - Allow users to like and dislike content.
+            - Allow users to register with an email and password
-            - Allow Users to sort posts by popular, user interaction, and date.
-            - Allow Users to comment on posts.
+            - Allow

         MINOR:
             - Allow Forum managers to "Pin" posts so that they are seen first when the forum is viewed.